raspberrychris/paddleboardmaster/content/post/retrospec-weekender-plus-inflatable-paddleboard.md

 +++
 In this post I will be taking a look at the Retrospec weekender plus inflatable SUP.

-As the name suggests I think this is the perfect SUP for your weekends, it weighs an mere 17 lbs and supports a maximum weight of 275 lbs.

 What you are getting here is an ultra portable SUP that can be stored away in a small space in the back of the car and can travel with you where ever you chose to visit on your weekends.

 The double layer PVC design means this is a strong board that will withstand most knocks.